-To ensure the safety of our riders and drivers, Rio Metro making is limiting the number of passengers on vehicles, ensuring appropriate social distancing onboard, and has enhanced our vehicle cleaning, including contracting with Stanley Steamer to disinfect all buses every day before they are in service.
+To ensure the safety of our riders and drivers, Rio Metro is limiting the number of passengers on vehicles, ensuring appropriate social distancing onboard, and has enhanced our vehicle cleaning, including contracting with Stanley Steamer to disinfect all buses every day before they are in service.
 Rio Metro bus fares are currently suspended until further notice, and protective shields have been installed around drivers to reduce face-to-face interactions between passengers and transit staff.
 Learn More

 Pace ABQ Bike Share

 Customer Service Hours Changes

-Rio Metro customer service hours have been adjusted effective March 17, through April 30, 2020.
+Rio Metro customer service hours have been adjusted effective March 17, 2020 until further notice.

 Prevention Information for Coronavirus (COVID-19)*